Danielnwachukwu/SOC-Incident-Response-Lab-Enterprise-Attack-Detection-with-Microsoft-Sentinel/README.md

 This broader approach provided additional context for the incident and supported reconstruction of the complete attack sequence.

-Evidence

-Threat Hunting Methodology

-The investigation followed a hypothesis-driven approach:

 ### Threat Hunting Methodology

 The investigation followed a hypothesis-driven approach: